Dinosaurs Rediscovered: The Scientific Revolution in Paleontology (2019)

 In Dinosaurs Rediscovered: The Scientific Revolution in Paleontology, Professor of Vertebrate Paleontology and Paleobiology Research Group (University of Bristol) head Michael J. Benton explains dinosaur evolution and extinction, field methods, and classification systems.

-The book has easy-to-digest "how-to" explanations, like how field methods are conducted and how scientists can know what they know, like what ancient climates were like, if dinosaurs were warm-blooded, and the likelihood of a Jurassic Park-scenario happening.
+The book has easy-to-digest "how-to" explanations about how field methods are conducted and how scientists can know what they know, such as what ancient climates were like, if dinosaurs were warm-blooded, and the likelihood of a Jurassic Park-scenario happening.
 (SPOILER ALERT: Not at this time.
 "The methods can all be identified, but DNA does not survive for long, and so there is currently no prospect of obtaining any dinosaurian DNA" (p.
 152).)
 Benton also gives artful insights into what isn't yet understood, like the purpose of Tyrannosaurus rex's embarrassingly little arms, and how and why dinosaurs could be so big.

-My favorite part, and what I'll most likely share with future graduate students, was his opening question: "what is science?"
-This inquiry comes up repeatedly throughout this book.
+My favorite part, and what I'll most likely share with future graduate students, was his opening question: "What is science?"
+This inquiry arises repeatedly throughout this book.
 In science, he said, "proof is never possible, merely disproof" (p.
 286).
-This is because science does break down by simply dislodging a fact.
+This is because science breaks down when facts are dislodged.
 It is built on hypotheses and theories.
 "I can have many hypotheses about why the dinosaurs died out or why sauropods were so large," Benton said.
 "Some of these modify into theories when there is a sufficient body of coherent evidence" (p.
 286).
 As an example, he cites the Alvarez model for catastrophic impact at the end of the Cretaceous.
 Luis W. Alvarez, Walter Alvarez, Frank Asaro, and Helen V. Michel presented the impact theory in their June 6, 1980, paper, Extraterrestrial Cause for the Cretaceous-Tertiary Extinction.
 This impact theory hinged on increased levels of iridium in deep-sea limestone dating to the Cretaceous-Tertiary extinction, about 66 millions years ago.
 Iridium is found in minuscule amounts on the earth, but is more abundant in rocks coming from outer space.